 - Make sure the children know they can come to you at all times.

 The Last Word

 Safety is always important.
-Many accidents are preventable and by utilising the simple tips in the post above you could avoid bumps bruises and maybe even a trip to the ER.
+Many accidents are preventable and by utilizing the simple tips in the post above you could avoid bumps bruises and maybe even a trip to the ER.
 However, also remember that children need to explore.
 To run, to climb, to jump, to swing.
-Play is important for physical, emotional and social development and we should not deny our children these important developmental opportunities because we are fearful.
-Like most things in parenting, and it life, it is a balance.
-So make sure the equipment is safe, they are dressed right and they know how to behave but remember – a child who never experiences anything negative can become an adult who doesn’t know how to deal with the negative.
+Play is essential for physical, emotional and social development and we should not deny our children these important developmental opportunities because we are fearful.
+Like most things in parenting, and its life, it is a balance.
+So make sure the equipment is safe, they are dressed right, and they know how to behave but remember – a child who never experiences anything negative can become an adult who doesn’t know how to deal with the negative.
 Let a little bad happen from time to time – it’s an excellent learning experience.